400 metres Training

 The content of the four-week programs in phases four and five depends very much on the athlete's progress and competitive races.
 Your aim in these phases is to address any limitations the athlete may have to bring them to peak performance for the major competition in phase five.

 400 metres Potential

-To determine your potential 400 metre time (based on your current 100 metre time) and the pace for each 100 metres of the 400 metre race visit the 400 metres pace page.
+To determine your potential 400 metres time (based on your current 100 metres time) and the pace for every 100 metres of the 400 metres race, visit the 400 metres pace page.